 - Completion of a college-level English Composition course at a regionally accredited U.S. college or university with a grade of C or higher

-- Two or more years of work experience in the safety and security field, demonstrated through your completed Employment Verification Form (PDF) or an Associates Degree in a criminal justice related field
+- Two or more years of work experience in the safety, security field, or military field, or an Associates Degree in a criminal justice related field

 Note: Acceptable transfer coursework must be successfully completed from a regionally accredited institution and earned with a grade of C or higher (C-, D and F do not transfer).